Can you and your family cope financially if a sickness or injury prevents you from working to earn a living?

 Most people are interested in long-term disability insurance coverage than a short-term policy, this is because most disability conditions are long-term in nature and short-term disability insurances only offer less than a year of disability coverage.
 A long-term disability insurance can cover an individual from two, five years, and up to age 65 depending on your chosen policy.

-As mentioned, long-term disability insurances have waiting periods that could vary from 30, 90 or 120 days before the coverage kicks in that’s why it’s a good idea to have a short-term disability insurance in place that has no waiting period to supplement your income while satisfying the waiting period of your long-term disability insurance coverage.
+As mentioned, long-term disability insurances have waiting periods that could vary from 30, 90 or 120 days before the coverage kicks in that’s why it’s a good idea to have short-term disability insurance in place that has no waiting period to supplement your income while satisfying the waiting period of your long-term disability insurance coverage.

 Short Term Vs. Long Term Disability Insurance

 Considering that there are two general types of disability insurance, you might wonder as to which one will better benefit you.
-Should you only get long-term disability insurance, get both coverage or should you just settle with a short-term disability coverage instead?
+Should you only get long-term disability insurance, get both coverages or should you just settle with short-term disability coverage instead?
 As your Winnipeg financial advisor, I would advise that you implement long term coverage is it covers you for both short term and long term disabilities since the elimination period can be as short as 30-days even with a long term insurance policy.

 Is It Worth It to Get Short Term Disability?

-When considering getting a short-term disability insurance, the first thing that you could check is if you’re already covered by your employer’s group insurance.
+When considering getting short-term disability insurance, the first thing that you could check is if you’re already covered by your employer’s group insurance.
 Some employers, bundle this coverage with their group health plans and will cost you next to nothing.